 How to make Aloo Gobi Masala

 4 & 5.
-Add ginger garlic paste and saute till raw smell goes away.
+Add ginger garlic paste and saute till the raw smell goes away.

 6, 7 & 8.
-Turn the flame to low and add turmeric powder, red chilly powder, coriander powder, salt, garam masala, chicken masala or any other mentioned in the ingredients.
-Add little water and saute untill the oil separates.
+Turn the flame to low and add turmeric powder, red chilly powder, coriander powder, salt, garam masala, chicken masala, or any other mentioned in the ingredients.
+Add little water and saute until the oil separates.

 9, 10, 11 & 12.
 Add the vegetables and saute for a min or two.
-Keep stiring at regular intervals to avoid masala sticking to the bottom.
+Keep stirring at regular intervals to avoid masala sticking to the bottom.